 - 9. "Uniformed services" means the armed forces, the army national guard, and the air national guard of any state, territory, commonwealth, possession, or district when engaged in active duty for training, inactive duty training, full-time national guard duty, state active duty, the commissioned corps of the public health service, the coast guard, and any other category of persons designated by the President of the United States in time of war or national emergency. - 10.
 "Victim" means a person against whom domestic violence, sexual assault, or stalking has been committed against as defined in this Section. - 11.
-"Parental leave" means leave to bond and care for a newborn child after birth or to bond and care for a child after placement for adoption or foster care, for a period of up to sixteen (16) weeks after the birth or placement. - 12.
-"Pregnancy disability" means a pregnancy-related medical condition or miscarriage. - 14.2 An employee may be eligible to receive shared leave under the following conditions: - A. The employee's agency head or designee determines that the employee meets the criteria described in this Section. - B. For work-related illness or injury, the employee has diligently pursued and been found to be ineligible for benefits under RCW 51.32 if the employee qualifies under Subsection 14.3 A1. - C. The employee has abided by agency policies regarding the use of sick leave if the employee qualifies under Subsections 14.3 A1, A4, or A5. - D. The employee has abided by agency policies regarding the use of vacation leave and paid military leave if the employee qualifies under Subsection 14.3 A2. - E. A state of emergency has been declared anywhere within the United States by the federal or any state government if the employee qualifies under Subsection 14.3 A3. - F. Donated leave may be transferred from employees within the same agency, or with the approval of the heads or designees of both state agencies, higher education institutions, or school districts/educational service districts, to an employee of another state agency, higher education institution, or school district/educational district.
+"Parental leave" means leave to bond and care for a newborn child after birth or to bond and care for a child after placement for adoption or foster care.
+Parental leave must be used within sixteen (16) weeks immediately after birth or placement unless the birth parent suffers from a pregnancy disability.
+When the birth parent suffers from a pregnancy disability, the period of sixteen (16) weeks for parental leave begins immediately after the pregnancy disability has ended provided the parental leave is used within the first year of the child's life. - 12.
+"Pregnancy disability" means a pregnancy-related medical condition or miscarriage. - 14.2 An employee may be eligible to receive shared leave under the following conditions: - A. The employee's agency head or designee determines that the employee meets the criteria described in this Section. - B. The employee has abided by agency policies regarding the use of sick leave if the employee qualifies under Subsections 14.3 (A)(1), (A)(4), or (A)(5). - C. The employee has abided by agency policies regarding the use of vacation leave and paid military leave if the employee qualifies under Subsection 14.3 (A)(2). - D. A state of emergency has been declared anywhere within the United States by the federal or any state government if the employee qualifies under Subsection 14.3 (A)(3). - E. Donated leave may be transferred from employees within the same agency, or with the approval of the heads or designees of both state agencies, higher education institutions, or school districts/educational service districts, to an employee of another state agency, higher education institution, or school district/educational district.